Last updated on September 3rd, 2023 at 08:49 am

 Take heart that there are so many positive things about having a small nursery.
 You may have to re-arrange things until they work best, but it can be done.
 Your twins will be close — literally, close — to each other, and that bond is very special.
 It is difficult to misplace things when you can turn around and almost touch both walls.
 Most importantly, the less space you have, the less space you have to clean!
 Happy organizing!!

-Daniele Parris is a work-from-home mom to an upbeat six-year-old boy and almost one-year-old boy-girl twins.
+Daniele Parris is a work from home mom to an upbeat seven year old boy and one year old boy-girl twins.
 She lives in the suburbs of New York City and has degrees in Fine Arts and Philosophy from New York University.
 She makes her living in the Healthcare industry and spends most of her time with her boisterous Italian family, trying to get a word in edgewise.
 Her hobbies include cooking and baking, an unholy knowledge of 80’s hair-metal bands and trying, albeit almost always in vain, to guess the monetary value of the items on Antiques Roadshow.
+In addition to her full time job, she has an online shop Little Bambinos that specializes in fun clothing for twins and multiples.